 After months of agonising wait, they fell at the last hurdle.
-On Thursday, Ranjini was told to pick up her kids from school in Melbourne and meet Department of officials.
-ASIO’s security assessment came up with negative.
+On Thursday, Ranjini was told to pick up her kids from school in Melbourne and meet Immigration officials.
+ASIO’s security assessment came up negative.
 They put Ranjini and the children on a plane to Sydney and on to Villawood detention centre.
-They are there indefinitely with have no right of appeal.
+They are there indefinitely with no right of appeal.

 Media reports have not reported the surname of Ganesh or Ranjini.
 The Age

 said they got married last month with the approval of the Department of Immigration.
 The boys were enrolled at Mill Park Primary School.
 Ganesh told The Age he was allowed only five minutes to chat with them before they were taken away.
 “We were happy and the kids were even happier … we wanted to start new life with hope.
 But now we are shocked…We are separated.
 There has been too much pain before.
 Are we going to be put through the same pain in Australia as well?”

 On Friday Ganesh flew to Sydney and sent a text back to a family friend in Melbourne they were okay but he didn’t understand why they were detained.
 ABC Lateline

 says Ranjini and her family face a bleak future.
 “They and 46 other refugees with negative ASIO assessments are locked up indefinitely with no right of appeal,” Lateline said on Friday.
 “This morning one of the refugees attempted suicide at a detention facility in Melbourne.”